fullmetalbrackets/blog/src/content/blog/setting-up-plex-in-docker.md

 ![Plex server login.](../../img/blog/plex1.png)

 After signing in, after a few explanatory pages, you'll arrive at the Server Setup page.
-Name your server, uncheck the checkbox unless you'll be making Plex available from outside your network (not recommended and not covered in this guide), and click _Next_.
+Name your server, uncheck the checkbox unless you'll be making Plex available from outside your network (not recommended unless you know what you're doing, see <a href="/blog/expose-plex-tailscale-vps)" target="_blank">this blog post for a better way</a>), and click _Next_.

 ![Making the Plex server.](../../img/blog/plex2.png)